BOX barn conversion — black vertical timber cladding, large panoramic window, garden slope with stacked logs, pool on the slope | OOOOX

 Open space

-The goal was to preserve the open space across two floors up to the roof trusses so that the barn would not lose its volume.
-On the sides are narrow floors connected by a wooden walkway, from which one can see both down and into the roof structure.
-The railing—both solid and mesh—is designed with children and retired dogs in mind, but also works with views: the solid section in the middle tends to enclose the space, while the mesh sections at the edges open it up.
+The goal was to preserve an open space spanning two floors all the way up to the roof structure, so the barn would retain its volume.
+Along the sides, narrow mezzanine levels are connected by a wooden walkway, offering views both downward and into the roof construction above.
+The railing — part solid, part mesh — was designed with children and dogs in mind, while also playing with sightlines: the solid section in the middle tends to close off the space, while the mesh panels at the ends open it back up.

-The layout is based on the original roof truss, so the size of the individual rooms is largely “fixed”—whether it’s the sleeping levels, the entrance, or the podium.
-The podium serves as a staircase landing and, at the same time, as hidden storage space that in no way disrupts the overall clean lines of the interior.
+The layout follows the original roof structure, so the size of each room is largely predetermined — whether it's the sleeping lofts, the entrance, or the podium.
+The podium serves as a half-landing on the staircase and doubles as hidden storage, without disturbing the overall cleanliness of the interior.

 BOX barn upper gallery — black Windsor armchair, double bed with grey linen bedding, white roof trusses, wire mesh railing, open dressing area | OOOOX